Skip to main content

 • grinding

-Players generally find the grinding aspect of the game to be tedious and frustrating, as it often requires repetitive play of the same songs or modes to earn coins and unlock new content.
-While some enjoy the fun of the game modes, many express dissatisfaction with the time investment needed to progress, citing poorly synced rhythmic elements as an additional drawback.
-Overall, the grinding is seen as a significant negative that detracts from the overall experience.
+Players generally find the grinding aspect of the game to be tedious and frustrating, often requiring them to repeatedly play the same songs or modes to earn coins and unlock new content.
+While some enjoy the fun of the game modes, many express dissatisfaction with the time investment needed to progress, citing poorly synced rhythmic elements and an overall sense of artificial difficulty.

-• “I'm just not prepared to waste my time grinding that simply so I can even try the other game modes.”
+• “I'm just not prepared to waste my time grinding just to even try the other game modes.”

-• “Overall is an okay time killer but it requires a lot of grinding which is quite stupid.”
+• “Overall, it's an okay time killer, but it requires a lot of grinding, which is quite frustrating.”

 • stability